cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - `VerifyError`: Verifiable OPRF proof verification failed; {{voprf}} and {{poprf}}.
 - `DeserializeError`: Group Element or Scalar deserialization failure; {{pog}} and {{online}}.
-- `InputValidationError`: Validation of byte array inputs failed; {{input-validation}}.
+- `InputValidationError`: Validation of byte string inputs failed; {{input-validation}}.

-There are other explicit errors generated in this specification, however they occur with negligible probability in practice.
+There are other explicit errors generated in this specification; however, they occur with negligible probability in practice.
 We note them here for completeness.

 - `InvalidInputError`: OPRF Blind input produces an invalid output element; {{oprf}} and {{poprf}}.